Virginia

 Who Must Be Notified

-The notification must describe the incident in general terms, the types of personal information compromised, protective measures taken by the entity, a contact phone number, and advice for the consumer to monitor accounts and review credit reports.
+Entities must notify each affected Virginia resident without unreasonable delay and must also notify the Virginia Attorney General's office.
+The notification must describe the incident, the types of personal information compromised, protective measures taken, a contact phone number, and advice for consumers to monitor accounts and review credit reports.

 Notification Timing

 Notice must be provided without unreasonable delay.
 It may be delayed to determine the scope of the breach and restore system integrity.
-Law enforcement may also request delays if notification would impede a criminal or civil investigation or national security.
+Law enforcement may also request delays if notification would impede a criminal or civil investigation.

 Breach Notification Penalties